-A training lesson in social anti distancing
+A lesson in social anti distancing

-Of course, it wasn’t that gigantic ‘everybody goes mental’-moment I romantically envisioned back in 2020.
-This one might still take a few months and a bit training.
-Well, maybe it won’t happen after all.
-We’ve learned to live in the moment anyway over the past year.
-Personally I learned to appreciate these moments and opportunities a bit more and that’s why I simply happy that they are possible again.
+It wasn’t the gigantic ‘everybody goes wild’-moment I romantically envisioned back in 2020.
+This one might still take a few months and a bit of training.
+Or maybe it won’t happen after all.
+Personally, I learned to appreciate these moments and opportunities a bit more and that’s why I am simply happy that they are possible again.
 The upcoming winter might still be a bit confusing and chaotic as the retreat of Covid-19 still feels like a fragile truce but I’m more than happy to adapt to it and embrace every opportunity that doesn’t involve a laptop screen.
 And I hope you all experience such moments as well in some form, no matter where you are.
 Don’t ever take them for granted.